tamediadigital/hiring-challenges/qa-big-data/README.md

 - write a report: what did you do? what were the reasons you did it like that?
 - demo your solution

+`Note`: that all tasks can be completed on regular hardware configuration (e.g. 4GB of RAM) if you are smart and know how to deal with large files.

 ## sample data
 data are corrupted. you have to find what is corrupted and where. you have to fix it.